fangyuan-ksgk/Alignment-experiment/README.md

 # Alignment-toy

-Toy Example for Preference Alignment
+Toy Example for Preference Alignment.
+We have 5 responses, and pairwise comparative annotation is provided.
+Our target is for the model to do two things:
+    1. Provide Yes / No answer to the question "Is A better than B?"
+    2. Align with annotated preference.

 ## Dataset Curation: